tradica/hackphx-taco/README.md

 <a href="http://filibertos.com/">Blatantly inspired</a> logo created for <a href="http://hackphx.com/arduino_wearables_winter2014/">Hack Phx Winter 2014</a>

-Shadows and gradients omitted to limit colors/printing costs.
+Omitted shadows and gradients to limit colors/printing costs

 Font = STRATO